by Nebula Haze

 Then you’ve got supplements that don’t necessarily “fix” a problem, but “enhance.”

 - Other Enhancers – Then there are the more nebulous types of supplements which are meant to give overall improvements.
-For example supplements with Amino Acids, Vitamins and other non-essential plant compounds.
+For example supplements with Amino Acids, Vitamins, and other non-essential plant compounds.
 These are a lot harder to measure the results.
 I’m sure some of them do what they say, while others are basically snake oil.
-It’s a lot harder to prove one way of the other with these, because it’s difficult to test unless you do a big side-by-side controlled experiment with a bunch of plants.
+It’s a lot harder to prove one way or the other with these because it’s difficult to test unless you do a big side-by-side controlled experiment with a bunch of plants.
 And unfortunately, the industry just hasn’t quite reached that point yet!